Top Canadian Standing Desks

 The V Ryzer Standing Desk by Progressive Desk is a unique corner desk offering that provides ample workspace with its dual 55″-length tabletop pieces.
 Though, the 120-degree angled design is somewhat unique for the adjustable-height desk industry, the design elements of the V Ryzer are not.
 As with the rest of the Progressive Desk line of standing desks, it is manufactured in China with the bare minimum design features.
 The desktop is available in only one size and shape, one material and two color finishes.
 The adjustable-height range of 49.1″ is not remotely suitable for users 6-feet and taller.

 Price: $1,724 CAD

 The Solo Ryzer desk by Progressive Desk is their medium-level standing desk option, offering only minor upgrades in both transit speed and weight capacity over the Economy Ryzer brought by the upgrade to a dual-motor frame.
-Still, the Solo Ryzer comes with a cheap, commodity-graded MDF laminate desktop sourced from China and the added 1-1/2″ height does not accommodate taller users, so it is a disappointing second offering from Progressive Desk.
+Still, the Solo Ryzer comes with a cheap, commodity-graded MDF laminate desktop sourced from China and the added 1-1/2″ height is a small benefit for taller users.

 Price: $750 CAD